Econ Market Research

 Higher flexibility in transport usage has largely fuelled the rise of this industry.
 It would be seen to be easier by consumers and commercial users alike due to low one-time payment levels and also offering the flexibility for upgrading models when new models enter the market regularly.
 Another big advantage offered through vehicle leasing would be fleet management for companies - without financial cost, as against ownership, helping them in affordable fleet management.
 The rise in shared mobility services and car subscription models is also pushing the demand for vehicle leasing, as more people seek access to vehicles without long-term commitments.

-On the other hand, market fluctuations and uncertainty may affect consumers' spending behaviour and demand for leased vehicles.
+On the other hand, market fluctuations and uncertainty may affect consumers', spending behaviour and demand for leased vehicles.
 In addition, the introduction of electric vehicles presents new challenges for leasing companies as they need to adjust to newer technologies, thereby increasing initial costs and complexity in fleet management.
 However, demand for leasing options that include maintenance services and flexible terms is likely to increase as the adoption of EVs increases.
-Government incentives for electric vehicles and technological advancements will further boost the demand for leasing in the next few years.
-Moreover, vehicle leasing companies' partnerships with car manufacturers are further strengthening the market, offering customers better pricing, services, and innovative solutions to match the changing requirements of customers.
+Gove ment incentives for electric vehicles and technological advancements will further boost the demand for leasing in the next few years.
+Moreover, vehicle leasing companies', partnerships with car manufacturers are further strengthening the market, offering customers better pricing, services, and innovative solutions to match the changing requirements of customers.

 Drivers Insights